ddab-archive/.github/profile/README.md

 # DelphiDabbler Archives

-This `ddab-archive` organsiation is where I keep archives of old, retired, programs and library code that were never maintained using Git.
+`ddab-archive` is where I keep archives of old, retired, programs and library code that were never maintained using Git.

 Some of the code was maintained in Subversion, and some was never developed using a CVS at all.